microsoft/ConversationLearner-Samples/README.md

-1. If you have the BLIS web UI open, return to the list of apps at http://localhost:5050/home.
+1. If you have the Conversation Learner web UI open, return to the list of apps at http://localhost:5050/home.

 2. If a bot is running (like `npm run demo-pizza`), stop it.
 You do not need to stop the UI process, or close the web browser.

-3. If desired, edit code in ``blis-bot-01/src/app.ts``.
+3. If desired, edit code in `cl-bot-01/src/app.ts`.

 4. Rebuild and re-start bot: